urban-1/remote-edit-ni/README.md

-# remote-edit for atom.io (remote-edit-ni) [newinnovations fork]
+# remote-edit-ni for atom.io [newinnovations fork of remote-edit]

-Atom package to browse and edit remote files using FTP and SFTP.
+Atom package to browse and edit remote files using SSH and FTP.

+This fork differs from the original package sveale/remote-edit:

+* Several changes in atom have broken sveale/remote-edit.
+This fork currently supports the changes in atom up to version 1.23.x.
-* This fork adds a minor feature that opens the host browse dialog in the remote directory of the current editor tab.
+* The original reason behind this fork is to have the possibility to open additional files from the same remote directory as the current editor tab.
+Using <kbd>Alt+r m</kbd>. ("m" for more)
-* New keybindings under <kbd>Alt+r</kbd>
+* Keybindings in remote-edit-ni are under <kbd>Alt+r</kbd>. ("r" for remote)

 ## Keyboard shortcuts